Analyzing New Fortress Energy (NFE) & Its Peers

-New Fortress Energy (NASDAQ: NFE) is one of 16 public companies in the “Natural gas distribution” industry, but how does it compare to its competitors?
-We will compare New Fortress Energy to similar businesses based on the strength of its risk, analyst recommendations, earnings, dividends, valuation, institutional ownership and profitability.
+New Fortress Energy (NASDAQ: NFE) is one of 16 publicly-traded companies in the “Natural gas distribution” industry, but how does it contrast to its competitors?
+We will compare New Fortress Energy to similar businesses based on the strength of its risk, dividends, earnings, institutional ownership, valuation, analyst recommendations and profitability.

-37.5% of New Fortress Energy shares are owned by institutional investors.
-Comparatively, 74.1% of shares of all “Natural gas distribution” companies are owned by institutional investors.
-89.6% of New Fortress Energy shares are owned by insiders.
-Comparatively, 10.2% of shares of all “Natural gas distribution” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+37.5% of New Fortress Energy shares are held by institutional investors.
+Comparatively, 74.1% of shares of all “Natural gas distribution” companies are held by institutional investors.
+89.6% of New Fortress Energy shares are held by company insiders.
+Comparatively, 10.2% of shares of all “Natural gas distribution” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

-This is a breakdown of current recommendations and price targets for New Fortress Energy and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for New Fortress Energy and its competitors, as provided by MarketBeat.com.

 |Sell Ratings